JetBrains/bazel-bsp/executioncontext/projectview/README.md

 #### build_manual_targets

-Build manual targets which will be used to build manual targets which contains tags= ["manual"] and excluded in wildcard target patterns.
+Build manual targets which will be used to build targets which contains tags= ["manual"] and excluded in wildcard target patterns.